karthick2806/karthick2806/README.md

 - 👋 Hey!!
 Karthick here
-- 👀 I’m interested in web development
+- 👀 I’m interested in coding and currently pursuing in Web development
-- 🌱 I’m currently learning Web development
 - 📫 this is How to reach me karthick280603@gmail.com
 - 😄 Pronouns:(he/him)